QuentinRa/blog.quentinra.dev/programming-languages/web/javascript/libraries/highlight.js/index.md

 * 🌍 Supports [many languages](https://highlightjs.readthedocs.io/en/latest/supported-languages.html) <small>(192+)</small>
 * 🎨 Supports many themes <small>(496+)</small>

-It's the library used by the popular [StackOverflow](https://stackoverflow.com/) and [Discord](https://discordapp.com/).
+It's the library used by the popular [Stack Overflow](https://stackoverflow.com/) and [Discord](https://discordapp.com/).

 <br>

 **Load the library** 📚

 You can find the tag to load it on the [cdnjs](https://cdnjs.com/libraries/highlight.js) website.
-You should add tags for all languages you want to use, which is more secure that letting the script automatically import them ☠️.
+You should add tags for all languages you want to use, which is more secure than letting the script automatically import them ☠️.

 ```html!
 <script src="https://cdnjs.cloudflare.com/ajax/libs/highlight.js/X.Y.Z/highlight.min.js" [...]></script>